 With that in mind, here are 10 simple tips that will show you how to save money every month:

 - Review Your Cell Phone Bill: Look at your cell phone bill each month to see if your plan matches the way you actually use your phone.
 Do you regularly go over your minute allotment?
 Adding more minutes will be cheaper than paying overage fees.
 Do you have the right text plan for the amount you text?
 Are you paying for insurance on an ancient phone?
 Has a mysterious fee popped up that you didn’t know about?
 And so on.
 Most cell phone users have plans that unintentionally cost more than they should.
 Take a look at yours to see how you can lower it.
-If you want some help, try BillShrink which will analyze your bill or use info you provide to evaluate your plan and give you personalized tips to save money.

 - Cancel or Downgrade Your TV Bill: There are more options than ever to get free and cheap TV shows and movies online, so you might want to consider canceling your cable or satellite TV plan.
 If you don’t want to cancel your plan entirely, consider downgrading it and relying on free options to extend your selection at a much lower cost.
 Hulu and Netflix are two of our favorites, but you can also check out our full list of cheap and free TV options for even more sites.